 Fun facts: I can make a suit and I’m terrible at video games.

 Teen Technology Coordinator, Teen Central at Copley Square

 Fun Fact: My geekdoms rest on the intersection between gaming and horror.
 Always down to talk trivia and escape rooms!

 Favorite Book: Umberto Eco’s Baudolino

 Wasting time on the internet: News sites, flight sim forums, Formula 1 and American Le Mans, Crunchyrollopens a new window and other Anime.

 Fun fact: I drive a little two seat convertible.

-Position: Teen Librarian, Central Library at Copley Square
+Position: Teen Technology Specialist, Central Library at Copley Square

 Position: Teen Services Team Leader, Central Library at Copley Square